Loonie

 After its introduction, the coin became a metonym for the Canadian dollar: media often discuss the rate at which the loonie is trading against other currencies.
 The nickname loonie became so widely recognized that in 2006, the Royal Canadian Mint secured the rights to it.
 When the Canadian two-dollar coin was introduced in 1996, it was in turn nicknamed the "toonie" (a portmanteau of "two" and "loonie").

 Background

 Canada first minted a silver dollar coin in 1935 to celebrate the 25th anniversary of George V's reign as king.
 The voyageur dollar, so named because it featured an Indigenous person and a French voyageur paddling a canoe on the reverse, was minted in silver until 1967, after which it was composed primarily of nickel.
 The coins did not see wide circulation, mainly due to their size and weight; the nickel version weighed 15.6 g and was 32.1 mm in diameter, and was itself smaller than the silver version.
+By 1978, Canadian businesses, namely vending machine operators, and transit authorities were advocating for a one-dollar coin that circulated more easily.